-The following General Degree Regulations apply to all undergraduate degrees awarded by the University of Aberdeen except for those of the Bachelor of Arts (Scottish Agricultural College) Rural Business Management, the Bachelor of Medicine and Bachelor of Surgery, and the Bachelor of Science in Medical Science.
+The following General Degree Regulations apply to all undergraduate degrees awarded by the University of Aberdeen except for those of the Bachelor of Medicine and Bachelor of Surgery, the Bachelor of Science in Medical Science and the Bachelor of Dental Surgery.
 Candidates for the award of a degree of the University must satisfy both the General Degree Regulations and the supplementary regulations thereto which govern the relevant degree.
 The degrees governed by these General Regulations and the supplementary regulations thereto are conferred in accordance with Resolution No. 140 of 1990, which was approved by the University Court on 19 June 1990, as modified by subsequent University Court Resolutions.

 1.1 For the purposes of the General Degree Regulations and the Supplementary Regulations thereto, the following definitions shall apply:

 Half-session: a period, prescribed by the Senatus Academicus, which includes 11 weeks of teaching, followed by a period for revision and assessment.

 Academic Year: the period which commences on the first day of a Winter Term and extends until the last day of the Summer Vacation in the succeeding calendar year.

 Session: the aggregate of two half-sessions, whether or not these are immediately consecutive, plus, for purposes of the Regulations which govern students' progress, the summer diet of prescribed degree assessments following those half-sessions.

 Course: a defined programme of study, normally spanning a half-session or a half of a half-session, which is self-contained and leads to a specified amount of credit.